Residence Life Policies

 Residence Hall policies are set and enforced for the benefit and well-being of all community members.
 The residence hall regulations are concerned with the application of the Honor Principle in the non-academic areas, and pertain to all students living in Residence Halls, their guests, and dependents.
 Infractions of these regulations shall be handled by the Resident Assistants, the Director of Residence Life, and/or Honor Council.

 Within the residence halls, student staff members are selected and trained to serve for the academic year as Resident Assistants (RAs).
 RAs carry out a broad range of responsibilities in the areas of peer counseling, conflict resolution, mediation, community-based programming, policy enforcement, crisis management and community development.
 They make appropriate referrals when necessary and act as a resource for residential students.

-A Hall Senator represents each residential unit in the Student Senate.
-Senators provide one of the several channels for students to voice opinions and offer suggestions to the Wilson College Government Association (WCGA).
-Hall Senators also serve on Residence Council to address community concerns and communicate information to residents.
-Residence Hall rules and regulations are evaluated annually by Residence Council and Residence Life staff.
+A Hall Senator represents each residential unit, meeting with the Residence Life Graduate Assistant regularly to voice opinions and offer suggestions to be addrerssed with the Wilson College Government Association (WCGA).
+Hall Senators also aid Resident Assistants with hall programing as well as to address community concerns and communicate information to residents.
+Residence Hall rules and regulations are evaluated annually by Residence Life staff.

 RESIDENT RIGHTS & COMMUNITY STANDARDS

 Every successful residence hall depends on residents understanding different lifestyles and respecting the rights of others.
 Taking responsibility for your own actions and for the well-being of your fellow residents is the spirit of living in a residential community.
 Residential rights are protected along with your right to redress grievances without fear of intimidation or retaliation within the community.